guedes/pgxn-utils/README.md

 What is it?
 -----------

-PGXN Utils are is a set of tasks that help developers to create PostgreSQL extensions, putting the extension's files in the recomended places and helping to bundle and release them to PGXN.
+PGXN Utils are a set of tasks that help developers to create PostgreSQL extensions, putting the extension's files in the recomended places and helping to bundle and release them to PGXN.